nodejs/node/doc/api/net.markdown

 This function is asynchronous.
-When the server has been bound, ['listening'][] event will be emitted. the last parameter `callback` will be added as an listener for the ['listening'][] event.
+When the server has been bound, ['listening'][] event will be emitted. the last parameter `callback` will be added as a listener for the ['listening'][] event.

 ### server.listen(options[, callback])